nstudio/nativescript-ui-kit/packages/nativescript-fonticon/README.md

 npm install nativescript-fonticon --save
 ```

+**NOTE:**
+- v8+ now combines `nativescript-fonticon` and `nativescript-ngx-fonticon` to be usable with simpler consistent packaging: For example, if using Angular, can import from `nativescript-fonticon/angular` - See usage examples below.
-**NOTE:** If you were using v7 or lower, you were using `TNS` prefix naming whereas v8+ drops the prefix since no longer needed.
-Also `nativescript-fonticon` is now combined here to be accessibly like other packages via `nativescript-fonticon/angular` - See usage examples below.
+- If you were using v7 or lower, you were using `TNS` prefix naming which is no longer used.

 ### The Problem